zazmarga/py-api-views/README.md

 Create serializers for all these models.
 Do not use related serializers for ManyToMany relations.

+Use the following command to load prepared data from fixture to test and debug your code:
+  `python manage.py loaddata cinema_servise_db_data.json`.

 Create views for models interaction endpoints via different class-based views:
 - For the `Genre` model use an `APIView`
 - For the `Actor` model use a `GenericAPIView`
 - For the `CinemaHall` model use a `GenericViewSet`
 - For the `Movie` model use a `ModelViewSet` and `routers`

+Feel free to add more data using admin panel, if needed.

 For every `<entity>` from `actors`, `genres`, `cinema_halls`, `movies`, such endpoints should work: